Chart Color Schemes

 Underdale's population aligns closely with national norms in age terms

-Underdale's median age is 38, closely aligning with Greater Adelaide's figure of 39 and matching Australia's median age of 38.
-The 25-34 age cohort is notably over-represented in Underdale at 16.8%, compared to the Greater Adelaide average, while the 75-84 age group is under-represented at 4.9%.
-Between 2021 and present day, the percentage of the population aged 25-34 has increased from 16.1% to 16.8%, while the 55-64 age cohort has decreased from 13.3% to 12.1%.
-By 2041, demographic modeling projects significant changes in Underdale's age profile.
-The 45-54 age group is projected to expand by 68 people (21%), growing from 322 to 391 residents.
-Conversely, the 0-4 age group is projected to decrease by 5 residents.
+Underdale has a median age of 38, nearly matching Greater Adelaide's figure of 39 and Australia's median age of 38.
+Compared to Greater Adelaide's average, Underdale has an over-representation of the 25-34 cohort (16.8% locally) and an under-representation of the 75-84 year-olds (4.8%).
+Between 2021 and present, the 25-34 age group has grown from 16.1% to 16.8% of Underdale's population, while the 55-64 cohort has declined from 13.3% to 12.1%.
+By 2041, demographic modeling suggests significant changes in Underdale's age profile.
+The 45-54 age group is projected to expand by 59 people (18%), from 331 to 391.
+Notably, the combined 65+ age groups are expected to account for 57% of total population growth, reflecting Underdale's aging demographic trend.
+Meanwhile, the 25-34 and 35-44 cohorts are projected to experience population declines.